Giles Fraser: Career

 Fraser was ordained as a deacon in 1993 and as a priest in 1994, serving as curate of All Saints' Church in Streetly, Birmingham, from 1993 to 1997.
 From 1997 to 2006 he was a chaplain and then a lecturer in philosophy at Wadham College, Oxford.

 In 2000 he became Team Rector of St Mary's Church, Putney, where he campaigned to raise the profile of the Putney Debates of 1647.
 While he was vicar there, St Mary's hosted the foundational meeting of Inclusive Church — which campaigns for all kinds of inclusion within the church — on 11 August 2003; Fraser served as its first chair of trustees until 2005.

 From 2009 to 2011 he was canon chancellor of St Paul's Cathedral in London, with special responsibility for contemporary ethics and engagement with the City of London as a financial centre.
 In October 2011 Occupy London based its protest outside the cathedral, where Fraser said that he was happy for people to "exercise their right to protest peacefully".
 However, he resigned, as he could not sanction any policy of the cathedral chapter that involved using force to remove the protesters.
 He has said that it was "a huge matter of regret to leave" St Paul's, "but not for one moment have I thought that I did the wrong thing".

 He was also a visiting Professor in the anthropology department at the London School of Economics and Director of the St Paul's Institute from 2009 to 2011.

 In 2012 Fraser was appointed Priest-in-charge of St Mary's, Newington, in south London, and in 2022 he became Vicar of St Anne's Church, Kew, in south-west London.

 Since 2009 he has been an honorary canon of the Diocese of Sefwi Wiawso in Ghana.

 Views and writing

 Fraser has been involved in social and political advocacy and, according to The Daily Telegraph, "would be the first to admit that he is fond of the sound of his own voice".
 In 2019 he claimed that "all my political energy has been a reaction to Margaret Thatcher.
 I hated and continue to hate Thatcherism with a passion that remains undimmed".

 In the 2016 referendum Fraser supported leaving the European Union, commenting that he found it "amazing that progressives are so keen to offer support to a remote and undemocratic bureaucracy that locks in a commitment to neoliberal economics".
 In 2019 he said he was "longing for a full-on Brexit – No Deal, please".
 In the 2019 general election he voted for the Conservative Party, even though he had just joined the Social Democratic Party.

-From 2004 to 2013 Fraser had a weekly column in the Church Times; he is also a regular contributor to The Guardian.